auth0/docs/articles/api-auth/tutorials/adoption/scope-custom-claims.md

 `auth0.com`, `webtask.io` and `webtask.run` are Auth0 domains and therefore cannot be used as a namespace identifier.
 :::

 This follows a [recommendation from the OIDC specification](https://openid.net/specs/openid-connect-core-1_0.html#AdditionalClaims) stating that custom claim identifiers should be collision-resistant.
-While this is not mandatory according to the specification, Auth0 will always enforce namespacing, meaning that any custom claims without HTTP/HTTPS namespaces will be silently excluded from tokens.
+While this is not mandatory according to the specification, Auth0 will always enforce namespacing when performing OIDC-conformant login flows, meaning that any custom claims without HTTP/HTTPS namespaces will be silently excluded from tokens.

 If you need to add custom claims to the Access Token, the same applies but using `context.accessToken` instead.

 Please note that adding custom claims to ID Tokens through this method will also let you obtain them when calling the `/userinfo` endpoint.
 However, rules run when the user is authenticating, not when `/userinfo` is called.

-## Further reading
+## Keep reading

 <%= include('./_index.md') %>